Chess clock: Timing methods

 Sudden death: The simplest time control is "sudden death", in which players must make a predetermined number of moves in a certain amount of time or forfeit the game immediately.
 A particularly popular variant is blitz chess, in which each player is given a short time, such as five minutes, on the clock in which to play the entire game.

+X moves per Y minutes: in longer time control games, time control is usually specified in a certain number of moves in a certain time.
+Traditionally the first time control is at move 40.
+At the World Chess Championship 1986, for instance, the time control was 40 moves in 2½ hours, and 16 moves per hour thereafter.
+Sometimes, after a certain move, it reverts to sudden death; for instance, 90 minutes for the first 40 moves, then an extra 30 minutes for each player for the rest of the game (ensuring the maximum game length is 4 hours: 2 hours maximum for each player).

 Increment (also known as Bonus and Fischer since former World Chess Champion Bobby Fischer patented this timing method): a specified amount of time is added to the player's main time each move, unless the player's main time ran out before they completed their move.
 For example, if the time control is 90+30 (ninety minutes of main time per player with a thirty-second increment each move), each player gets an additional thirty seconds added to their main time for each move, unless the player's main time ran out first.
 Under FIDE and US Chess rules, the increment is applied to the first move as well.
 For example, for 3+2 each player starts with three minutes and two seconds on the first move.
 Not all digital clocks automatically give the increment for move one and thus for those that don't, the increment time has to be added manually to the main time so each player gets the increment for move one.

-In online chess, players may make multiple premoves (such as moving a knight back and forth) to give them additional time to think and/or avoid running out of time.
+Increment can also begin later than move 1.
+For instance, at the World Chess Championship 2024, the time control was 120 minutes per side for the first 40 moves, and an extra 30 minutes for the rest of the game, with a 30-second increment per move starting from move 41.